LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 |----|            |----|             |----|            |----|

 ```

+This does not compress how much space is used in the file system because it's just moving around where the chunks of pointers would be.
+Instead of having 100 contiguous direct blocks pointers creating a very large inode it leaves some direct pointers, but then uses the space of one pointer to contain many other pointers.
+This way there is still dynamic sizing of files, but an easy way to create an array of inodes.
+Due to this behavior, the ext3 and ext2 inode is a fixed size of 128 bytes.
+How many pointers and indirection exists depends on the file system.
+Typically, there are 12 direct blocks with 1 pointer each for the different levels of indirection.
+Although, how many pointers there are per indirection table also depends on the block size.
+For a 64-bit system (8 byte pointers) and a block size of 512 bytes it would mean a single table could hold 64 pointers.
-With all this information, an inode for an ext2 or ext3 file system would look more like the table below.
+With all this information, an inode for an ext2 or ext3 file system can be summarized like the table below.

 | Inode Structure              |
 | :--------------------------: |